githuseyingur/text_recognition_from_tc_identity_card/README.md

-# Extract Text From TC Identity Card with Flutter
+# Extract Text From TC Identity Card with Flutter using Google ML Kit Text Recognition

 ### Packages :